-This rock is located in the Water Lily Pond at Gardens by the Bay, and there actually are no signs saying you can’t sit on it as of December 2019!
+This rock is located in the Water Lily Pond at Gardens by the Bay, and there actually are no signs saying you can’t sit on it at the time I write this!

 To get to the rock, I actually took one step in this very shallow pond, and then hopped back from the rock to shore.